MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Description | Inbound rule to allow remote UDP access to the DNS service. |
 | Remote Addresses | Any |

+> [!NOTE]
-As the DNS service might be used by non-Windows clients, we do not limit the remote addresses.
+> As the DNS service might be used by non-Windows clients, we do not limit the remote addresses.

 #### DNS (TCP, Incoming)